-Examinations: The final exam will consist of short answer and/or essay questions evaluating the student's understanding of the basic concepts, terms, processes, and issues covered in the course.
+Examinations: The mid-term and final exams will consist of short answer and/or essay questions evaluating the student's understanding of the basic concepts, terms, processes, and issues covered in the course.

 Electronic Devices: Cell phone ringers must be turned off while in the classroom and placed in a vibrating mode.
 Smart phone and laptop screens may not be viewed in class while lectures are in progress unless otherwise instructed.